 About the Phoenix Project:

-The Phoenix Project is a public-private partnership begun in 2003 which is investing millions of dollars for redevelopment activities in the neighborhoods surrounding Good Samaritan Hospital.
+The Phoenix Project, a public-private partnership investing millions of dollars for redevelopment activities in the neighborhoods surrounding Good Samaritan Hospital, began in 2003.
 Primary partners are CityWide, the City of Dayton, Good Samaritan Hospital and the four surrounding neighborhoods: Fairview, Sunnyview-Catalpa Park, Dayton View Triangle, and College Hill.

 Phoenix Project Objectives